 As with the treatment of most cancers, combination treatments are often required to increase efficacy.
 In 2020, the combination of nivolumab, a PD-1 antibody, and ipilimumab, a CTLA-4 antibody, was approved in melanoma based on increased efficacy.
 However, this combination resulted in increases in grades 3 and 4 adverse events, which occurred in 55% of the combination patients compared to 16.3% in patients treated with nivolumab alone and 27.3% of patients treated with ipilimumab alone.
-We believe that the addition of Plinabulin to an immune checkpoint inhibitor such as nivolumab has the potential to increase activity without increasing the rate of serious adverse events, or potentially decrease immune-related side effects.
+We believe that the addition of Plinabulin to an immune checkpoint inhibitor such as PD-1 or PD-L1 antibodies has the potential to increase activity without increasing the rate of serious adverse events, or potentially decrease immune-related side effects.
+In addition, cancer patients who progressed from PD-1/PD-L1 antibodies could potentially benefit from Plinabulin and PD-1/PD-L1 combination and chemotherapy/radiation.